ochiengotieno304/Rails-Friends/README.md

   * Yarn  https://classic.yarnpkg.com/en/docs/install

 IF BOTH HAVE BEEN SUCCESSFULY INSTALLED;
-  download this repository to your machine, navigate unzip and navigate to the folder.
-Run 'rails s' to start the local server http://localhost:3000/
+  download this repository to your machine, unzip and navigate to the friends folder in the terminal.
+Run 'rails  s' in the terminal to start the local server at http://localhost:3000/

   ENJOY!!